0xDEC0DE/uqmwallpaper/PRIVACY.md

 Privacy Policy
 ==============

-This app does not collect, store, or transmit any personally identifying data whatsoever.
+The Ur-Quan Masters Live Wallpaper app does not collect, store, or transmit any personally identifying data whatsoever.